fupn26/ProjectManager_Onlab_2021/Kubernetes/README.md

 ## Install Services
 1. Navigate to ```Kubernetes``` directory
 2. ```kubectl apply -f service```
-    - Currently it contains only the RabbitMq service descriptor.

 ## Install App
 1. Set the ```IMAGE_TAG``` and the ```KEYCLOAK_BASE_URL``` environmantal variables
   - __Linux__: